classtranscribe/PythonTools/transcribe-cli/README.md

 # Transcoding audio from video files

 The audio file must be 16KHz mono (single channel) PCM format.
 One method to extract or transcode the audio into the correct format is to use `ffmpeg`.
-An example is shown below.
+An example shell command is shown below.

 ```sh
 ffmpeg -y  -i video-source.mp4  -acodec pcm_s16le -f s16le -ac 1 -ar 16000 audio-output.wav